 - Drag three Input Dialog activities to the Designer panel, one under the other.

-- Select the first Input Dialog and, in the Properties panel, add a Label asking for the first name of the user, and a custom Title.
+- Select the first Input Dialog.
+In the Dialog Title field add a custom Title, and in the Input Label field add a Label asking for the first name of the user.

 FirstNamevariable.
 This indicates that this variable is going to be updated with the value added by the user at this point.